EliziumNet/Krayola/Elizium.Krayola/docs/New-Krayon.md

 ### -WriterFormat

-Format string that represents a Krayon api method call without an argument.
+Format string that represents a Krayon method call without an argument.
 This format needs to conform to the regular expression pattern specified by Expression.

 ```yaml